phpDocumentor/phpDocumentor/docs/references/phpdoc/basic-syntax.rst

     * constant
     * variables, both local and global scope.

-A more detailed description of what :term:`Structural Elements` are and how DocBlocks apply to them can be found in the :doc:`definitions`.
+A more detailed description of what Structural Elements are and how DocBlocks apply to them can be found in the :doc:`definitions`.

 Sections